art4711/randbench/README.md

 Unpredictable is my implementation of arc4random without the overhead of calling into C. 4x slower, not bad at all.

+CryptoCast is there to see how much encoding/binary.Read adds to reading from crypto/rand.
+Quite a bit.
+Loos like 70ns per op.
+Still doesn't put crypto/rand anywhere near the other sources though.

 ## Future tests ##

 ### modern arc4random ###